Sign Up for Our Newsletter!

 • No gift of real estate shall be accepted without first being appraised by an independent third-party chosen by ZERO that shall have no business or other relationship to the donor.

-• In order for property gifts to be recognized, a complete transfer of ownership must have occurred.
+• For property gifts to be recognized, a complete transfer of ownership must have taken place.

 • All property gifts received will be converted to cash at the earliest opportunity.
-Generally, property gifts will not be accepted by ZERO where conversion to cash is not likely prior to one year, unless the donor guarantees such a conversion.
+Generally, property gifts will not be accepted by ZERO unless the donor guarantees conversion to cash within one year or unless conversion to cash is likely to occur within one year.

 • Associated expenses of any property gifts are to be borne by the donor, including environmental testing and appraisal fees.